fmtlib/fmt/README.rst

 Boost Format
 ~~~~~~~~~~~~

-This is a very powerful library which supports both ``printf``-like format
+This is a very powerful library that supports both ``printf``-like format
 strings and positional arguments.
 Its main drawback is performance.
 According to
 various benchmarks, it is much slower than other methods considered here.
 Boost
 Format also has excessive build times and severe code bloat issues (see